tjards/multi-agent_sim/README.md

 This project implements various multiagent coordination techniques including flocking, pinning control, dynamic encirclement, arbitrary closed curves, shepherding, and counter-malicious agent control.
 All agents make individual decisions based on local information only.
 There is no global plan.

+Notes:
+- This project is a consolidation of many other smaller projects, some of which were designed long before I learned how to write code well.
+It works but needs much cleanup.
-This is an open project.
-Development notes are available in [devnotes.md](./devnotes.md).
+This cleanup is the next big effort for the project.
+- Detailed development notes are available in [devnotes.md](./devnotes.md).

 ---